-In 2019, 189 volunteers donated more than 2,750 hours of their time to support young people in achieving their goals.
+In 2020, despite the challenges we faced, 88 volunteers donated nearly 1,500 hours of their time to support young people in achieving their goals.

 When volunteering at The Huddle, you play a key role in fostering a safe and inclusive environment for all young people to learn, grow, and belong.

-For your chance to create meaningful change in your community and positively impact the lives of young people, please see our volunteer application form below.
+For your chance to create meaningful change in your community and positively impact the lives of young people in our Study Squad, Game Changers and Huddle Up programs, please apply below.